Where’s this 2nd DB located? Is it inside or outside Docker?

 One thing that I have done, is set the static ‘Direct’ DB connection for DB Manager to a fixed address of one of the DBs.
 This allows creating queries and working with Wappler without having to have separate Test and Dynamic connections under Globals.

-Just to clarify, there’s no problem using 2 localhost DBs :slight_smile: It’s just an issue of understanding how Docker container works and their network specificities (why using “localhost” doesn’t work, but “db” works)
+Just to clarify, there's no problem using 2 localhost DBs It's just an issue of understanding how Docker container works and their network specificities (why using "localhost" doesn't work, but "db" works)

 On Wappler database manager it's not possible to use "db" - because that only exists within a Docker container, and Wappler database manager is not running inside a Docker container.
 In that case, "localhost" needs to be used instead